Samuel Escue Tillman: Military career

 Toward the end of his career, Tillman was presented with an honorary degree from Yale University in 1906.
 In 1911, after 44 years of active U.S. Army service in the classroom and field, Tillman was retired.
-He spent some time in Italy, leaving at the outbreak of World War I; Tillman settled in Princeton, New Jersey, continuing to write, presenting A Review of West Point's History before the New York Historical Society in October, 1915.
+He spent some time in Italy, leaving at the outbreak of World War I; Alt URL Tillman settled in Princeton, New Jersey, continuing to write, presenting A Review of West Point's History before the New York Historical Society in October, 1915.

 In early 1917, shortly before the American entry into World War I, the army was preparing for its involvement in the war raging in Europe on the Western Front, and all academy instructors who could be detailed were assigned to field commands.
 This left an understrength USMA teaching staff not only doing "double duty," but also teaching in officer training schools during the summer.
 When Colonel Tillman was recalled from retirement to serve as USMA superintendent in June, 1917, the cadet class of 1917 had already graduated two months early and been assigned to wartime posts.
-The USMA class of 1918 graduated in the Autumn of 1917, the classes of 1919 and 1920 graduated in June 1918, and the cadet class of 1921 were graduated before the Armistice with Germany was signed.
+The USMA class of 1918 graduated in the autumn of 1917, the classes of 1919 and 1920 graduated in June 1918, and the cadet class of 1921 were graduated before the Armistice with Germany was signed.
 "On November 2, 1918, the Corps of Cadets consisted of members of the Fourth Class only."
 Tillman had seen the graduation of an entire corps of cadets before he was again retired, this time with promotion to brigadier general and the Army Distinguished Service Medal for his wartime service.
 The citation for his Army DSM reads:

 While Superintendent of West Point, Tillman refused repeated requests to add military aviation to the curriculum.